peconicmonuments/peconicmonuments.github.io/testimonials.md

 main_nav: false
 ---

 If you would like to see what our customers say about us, read below!
-This page is dedicated to sharing the valued feedback of the familiies that choose to bless us with the opportunity to serve them.
-If you would like to add a testimonial, please email us at info@peconicmonumentworks.com to have your words featured on our website.
+This page is dedicated to sharing the valued feedback of the families that choose to bless us with the opportunity to serve them.

-{% include page_divider.html %}
+If you would like to add a testimonial, please email us at
+<a href="mailto:{{ site.email }}"> {{ site.email }} </a> to have your words
+featured on our website.

+### Customer Testimonials

 Dear Mr. and Mrs. Warner,